wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 persist barrier has been issued.
 In our discussion, I made it a little bit more conservative by saying it is issued only after the barrier.
 These two are both correct with the latter being slightly more inefficient.
 I chose the latter for the ease of explanation.

+At the end, the paper also proposes a paradigm for utilizing these primitives for building more efficient NVM libraries.
+Using undo logging as an example, each log generation and dirty data write can be implemented as a strand, with a persist barrier in-between for correct ordering.
+For each data item updated, the library first calls NewStrand to allocate a new logical strand.
+When the transaction or failure-atomic section ends, the library puts a JoinStrand at the end to ensure that all changes have been persisted to the NVM.